 Many, I think most, villages lacked shops, inns or more than a few full-time craftspeople.
 Some places had a few shops and blurred the line between village and town.
 But if you make most villages as described in the Commerce section (p19) I think it is more about making adventures easy than period flavour.

 Being food-producing centres, villages could supply food out of goodwill or at the right price.
 Some had resident retailers of common foods like bread, meat, fish, cheese and ale (especially ale; see my earlier post on this subject).
 But I am not sure whether they would be likely to have operated a shop full-time.
 Perhaps more likely they were food growers with a sideline in butchery, baking or whatever, and the locals would know how or when to go to them to buy their produce.
 Local craftspeople might have everyday items like candles, clothes, tools or pots in stock in their home/workshop.
 Anything else would likely need to be something the residents were willing to sell from their own household or farmyard goods; peasants would have only peasant goods; luxuries might be found at the shrine or manor house.
-Small traveling merchants did pass through upon occasion, but perhaps carrying only goods they could expect to sell to villagers, like clothes and wearable accessories, maybe kitchenware.
+Small traveling merchants did pass through upon occasion, but perhaps carrying only goods they could expect to sell to villagers, like clothes and wearable accessories, maybe kitchenware and tools.
 (Villages on a highway between towns or cities would see more and better-stocked merchants.)

 A village on a well-travelled road might have an inn, but otherwise, accommodation for travelers would have to be in a local house if any were willing.
 Ale-brewing was a domestic affair and visitors might be invited to drink at the manor or a peasant house party, but would be unlikely to find a pub as such.
 (Again, please refer to my other post on pubs and suchlike.)